compbiozurich/UZH-BIO392/course-material/2021/imallona/exercises.md

 </p>
 </details>

-How do you biologically interpret this?
-Random thoughts: selective pressure and exon conservation (do transposon integrations disrupt fitness? would a deletereous insertion give rise to an adult?), retrotransposition mechanisms (homology with prior retrotransposons/repetitive elements), etc.
+We're not evaluating this overrepresentation statistically, but how do we biologically interpret this?
+Random thoughts: selective pressure (do transposon integrations interrupt open reading frames, distort protein generation, and impair fitness? would a deletereous insertion give rise to an adult?); retrotransposition mechanisms (homology with prior retrotransposons/repetitive elements), etc.

-Are this calculations fair?
+Also, numerically: are this calculations fair?
 We were counting BED records, but we didn't take into account the actual span (in nucleotides) of the different genomic compartments.
 How could we do that?

 ## Extra exercises block 36